gvanem/EnvTool/README.md

   ```

   then the oldest `python.exe` shadows the newest `python.exe`.
-  Situation such as thise can be tricky to diagnose,<br>
+  Situation such as thise can be tricky to diagnose, <br>
-	but won't always hurt.If you get many *shadow reports*, edit
-	`%APPDATA%\envtool.cfg` like this:
+  but won't always hurt.
+If you get too many *shadow reports*, edit `%APPDATA%\envtool.cfg` like this:
 ```
 [Shadow]
  ignore = f:\ProgramFiler\RKsupport\*.exe # ignore all .EXEs here